sw897/csv/docs/9.0/reader/index.md

 }
 ~~~

-The `League\Csv\Reader` class extends the general connections [capabilities](/9.0/connections/) to ease selecting and manipulating CSV document records.
+The `Csv\Reader` class extends the general connections [capabilities](/9.0/connections/) to ease selecting and manipulating CSV document records.

 <p class="message-notice">Starting with version <code>9.1.0</code>, <code>createFromPath</code> when used from the <code>Reader</code> object will have its default set to <code>r</code>.</p>